dotlang/language/README.md

 1. This keyword is used to import definitions from another module into current module's namespace.
 After importing a module, you can use it's types, call it's functions or work with the bindings that are defined in that module.
 2. You can import a module into a named namespace.
 If you do this, you can only access it's definitions by prefixing namespace name (`namespace::definition`) (Example 2)
-3. Note that elements that start with underscore are considered private and will not be available when you import their module.
+3. Note that definitions that start with underscore are considered private and will not be available when you import their module.
 4. Any definition using `type` or `let` keywords at module-level, adds to the default namespace.
 This is what will be imported when you import the module.
 5. `/` in the beginning is shortcut for `file/`.
 Namespace path starts with protocl which determines the location for file for namespace.
 You can also use other namespace protocols like `Github` (`import git/path/to/module`).
 6. You can import multiple modules with same package using notation in Example 3.